Duinrahaic/XSOverlayDocumentation/docs/WebsocketAPI.md

 ## Code Snippet
 An example for the updating the endpoint with a media player update.
-This is a C# example, but the same concept can be applied to any language that supports websockets and JSON serialization.
+This is a C# example, but the same concept can be applied to any language that supports WebSockets and JSON serialization.
 ```cs

 public static void SendXSOMessage()